YingruWuGit/HiCKey/README.md

 - "nijchr16.txt" is a Human ES Cell Normalized Hi-C Matrix downloaded from Ren Lab (http://chromosome.sdsc.edu/mouse/hi-c/download.html).

-- "nijchr16_list.txt" is the list form of the matrix, Tab separated, containing only nonzero reads with their indices (0 based).
+- "nijchr16_list.txt" is the list form of the above matrix, Tab separated, containing only nonzero reads with their indices (0 based).
 The first column is row indices, the second column is column indices and the thrid column is count reads.

 - "chr21_50kb.RAWobserved" is one of the unnormalized HiC matrices with resolution 50k produced by Rao (2015) and downloaded from the Gene Expression Omnibus (GEO) database (http://www.ncbi.nlm.nih.gov/geo/).
 It is in list form similar with "nijchr16_list.txt", just its indices are multiplied by resolution.